nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  fixed: when changing to a different view it was possible that loading indications did not work anymore
 -  fixed wrong UTC dates on time axes in the troubleshooting view

-## 2.12 - public API: concurrent viewer
+## 2.12 - Public API: concurrent viewer

 -  added API route for concurrent viewers
 -  added boundaries to US regions